 More petite sized individuals, on the other hand, place very little pressure on the surface and therefore sleep more on top of the bed.
 Accordingly, these types of sleepers tend to think most mattresses are quite firm.

-For instance, Kaite Kale on our team who weighs less than 100 lb thinks the majority of beds land on the firmer side of spectrum, while Dillon on our team who tips the scales at around 240 lb usually refutes Kaite Kale’s opinion.
+For instance, one of our team members who weighs less than 100 lb thinks the majority of beds land on the firmer side of spectrum, while Dillon on our team who tips the scales at around 240 lb usually refutes that opinion.
 Lucky for you, we have a large team (pun not intended) here at The Slumber Yard made up of people of all different shapes and sizes.

 We usually write through the perspective of an average sized sleeper, but our diverse testing team gives us input and data points for all body types.
 We’ll address petite and large sized individuals in particular later in this review.